Distribution-aware Fairness Learning in Medical Image Segmentation From A Control-Theoretic Perspective: Experimental Results

 \subsection{Baseline Method and Evaluation Metrics}

 We evaluate our method against baseline approaches for fairness learning.
 On the 2D Harvard-FairSeg dataset, we compare our approach with reported metrics from adversarial (ADV) training \cite{madras2018learning}, distributionally robust optimization (DRO) \cite{sagawa2019distributionally}, fair-error-bound scaling (FEBS) \cite{tianfairseg}, and generative model-based augmentation (FairDiff).
 We implement our method under the same training conditions as the benchmark methods.
 For further experiments on the 2D HAM10000 dataset and the 3D radiotherapy target dataset, we compare our method with FEBS among SOTA methods.
 We exclude the generative model-based approach, FairDiff, as it requires additional image generation and evaluation tailored to 2D and 3D datasets, which makes it suboptimal for direct comparison.
 Moreover, we use the default MoE as an additional baseline, replacing our proposed dMoE modules by default MoE modules without distribution-aware router.
 We implement all methods under the same training conditions as our method.
-To evaluate performance, we employ the Dice Similarity Coefficient, Intersection over Union (IoU), as well as {equity-scaled segmentation performance (ESSP) metrics for both Dice and IoU—denoted as ES-Dice and ES-IoU—following \cite{tianfairseg}:}